ehanahamed/quizfreely/README.md

 TODO EXTRA
  - confirmation for deleting stuff
- - ability for host to kick players
-   - host will broadcast a "kick" event, and the kicked player will listen to the event and disconnect when the event is runned/ran
  - make sure tab works on file inputs (designsys)
  - make fanc betterthantab keyboard shortcut system (designsys)
  - autofil/autocomplete colors (designsys)